Automattic/jetpack/docs/guides/gutenberg-blocks.md

     If you then run that command from Jetpack folder, you can then simply do this with the output-dir:  `--output-dir=./_inc/blocks`

 1. If the block you’re building requires Jetpack to be connected, you can use ngrok to open a public tunnel to your local development environment.
-For installation, refer to the Field Guide (PCYsg-d3I-p2), and running it is as simple as:
+For installation, refer to the Field Guide; running it is as simple as:

         ngrok http 80